-You might have already seen an ATX 3 PSU or two turning up on the virtual shelves of online stores.
+You might have already seen an ATX 3.0 power supply or two turning up on the virtual shelves of online stores.
 The new standard was inked in February 2022, and PSUs have started landing in 2023, with Thermaltake pushing hard into the market at the start.

 ATX 3 brings a host of new features, from the new 16-pin power connector to the ability to properly communicate with your PC.
 In this feature we’ll take you through the ATX 3 specs, explain what’s new and how it works, as well as whether it’s worth buying an ATX 3 PSU.